-- The principles and priorities set out in the VFM Strategy. - Peer group median and top performer/top quartile performance taken from a peer group of seven similar groups at Group level and all London providers at Association level. - Reference to budgets and other performance targets agreed at the Board workshops earlier in the year, especially our commitments to invest in health and safety works. - The overall ethos of continuous improvement encouraged by the Board when setting service performance targets.
+- The principles and priorities set out in the VFM Strategy. - Peer group median performance taken from a group of eight similar groups at Group level and all London providers at Association level. - Reference to budgets and other performance targets agreed as part of the Corporate Plan. - The overall ethos of continuous improvement encouraged by the Board when setting service performance targets.